 Allows clients to attempt advancing the ledger's state by submitting commands.
 The final states of their submissions are disclosed by the Command Completion Service.
 The on-ledger effects of their submissions are disclosed by the Transaction Service.

 Commands may fail in 2 distinct manners:

-- 1. Failure communicated in the gRPC error of the submission. - 2.
-Failure communicated in a Completion.
+- 1. Failure communicated synchronously in the gRPC error of the submission. - 2.
+Failure communicated asynchronously in a Completion, see completion.proto.